-The Clinical Practice Guidelines for the Management of Pain, Agitation, and Delirium in Adult Patients in the Intensive Care Unit (PAD Guidelines) provide a roadmap for developing integrated, evidence-based, and patient-centered protocols for preventing and treating pain, agitation and delirium in critically ill patients.
+The 2018 Clinical Practice Guidelines for the Prevention and Management of Pain, Agitation/Sedation, Delirium, Immobility, and Sleep Disruption in Adult Patients in the ICU, known as the PADIS Guidelines, provide a roadmap for developing integrated, evidence-based, and patient-centered protocols.

-The guidelines are expected to be updated every three to four years.
-The 2016 publication was an update and expansion of the 2002 clinical practice guidelines for the sustained use of sedatives and analgesics in the critically ill adult.
+The PADIS Guidelines are expected to be updated every five years, or as new evidence becomes available.
+The 2018 publication is an update and expansion of the 2013 guidelines for the management of pain, agitation, and delirium.